-- 1. Unauthorized use of a computer or unauthorized access to files and data that belong to another individual or that are not publicly available; - Obstructing the operation of the college's computer systems, including, but not limited to, inserting inappropriate objects into disk drives, tampering with cables, adding or deleting files or software without authorization, changing network settings and the introduction or creation of invasive software, such as worms or viruses; - 3.
-Violation of copyright laws, including the use of images, programs, sounds and text; - Use of computers to violate the privacy of others, or send or receive electronic mail of an unwanted, abusive, threatening, obscene, slanderous or harassing nature; - Displaying on a computer screen or printing materials of a sexually-explicit or discriminatory nature; - Monopolizing computer systems, overloading networks with excessive data or wasting computer time, disk space, printer paper or other college resources; - Unauthorized use of college computers for commercial, political or religious purposes, personal profit, the promotion of other external organizations or other activities not related to the mission of the college; - 8.
-Use of computers to violate any other college policy or procedure or for illegal or criminal purposes that violate federal, state and local laws; and - Violation of any additional rules or regulations regarding computer usage established by college employees at specific locations.
+- 1. Unauthorized use of a computer; - 2.
+Obstructing the operation of the college's computer resources, including, but not limited to, intentionally damaging equipment, tampering with cables, adding or deleting files or software without authorization, changing network settings and the introduction or creation of invasive software, such as worms, or viruses, Trojan horses, e-mail bombs, etc.; - 3.
+Violating the privacy of individuals, including viewing, monitoring, copying, altering or destroying any file, data, transmission (e.g., network packets) or communication without permission from the owner; - 4.
+Mimicking, replacing or disrupting services used by Wor-Wic to maintain the network, including, but not limited to, DNS, DHCP, BOOTP, WINS or any other server that manages network addresses: - 5.
+Computer services has the sole authority to assign host names and network addresses to computers attached to the college's network.
+Thus, a user may not manually configure his or her computer to use a host name, network address or hardware address that is not defined by computer services for their use; - No network device may be attached to the college's network without computer services' approval.
+This includes, but is not limited to, hubs, switches, wireless access points, routers or similar devices; - 7.
+Researching or attempting to defeat computer and network security measures, implementing self-replicating codes, possessing "cracker tools," as well as intentionally developing and/or using programs that are designed to harass other network users, bypassing system security mechanisms, stealing or "cracking" passwords or data sets, denying access or otherwise interfering with system services, replicating themselves or attaching themselves to other programs or evading software licensing of copying restrictions; - 8.
+Violation of copyright laws, including the use of images, programs, sounds and text; - 9.
+Use of computers to send or receive electronic mail or an unwanted, abusive, threatening, obscene, slanderous or harassing nature; - Displaying on a computer screen or printing materials of a sexually-explicit or discriminatory nature; - 11.
+Monopolizing computer systems, overloading networks with excessive data or wasting computer time, disk space, printer paper or other college resources;

+- 12. Unauthorized use of college computers for commercial, politial or religious purposes, personal profit, the promotion of other external organizations or other activities not related to the mission of the college; - 13.
+Use of computers to violate other college policy or procedure or for illegal or criminal purposes that violate federal, state and local laws; and - 14.
+Violation of any additional rules or regulations regarding computer usage established by authorized college employees.

-Employee or student violators are subject to college disciplinary procedures.
+Violators are subject to college disciplinary procedures.
 Based on the nature of the offense and/or the number of violations, employees are subject to appropriate personnel action, up to and including dismissal.
 Students are subject to disciplinary action taken in accordance with procedures that govern student conduct, up to and including permanent suspension.
 If appropriate, the college may pursue criminal and civil prosecution.